 Benefits of Having Integrity

 As the company increases in size, it often becomes a member of a much wider organization.
 Once you recruit someone to the organization or team up with other private contractors, you take responsibility for his or her actions.
 You won’t be able to run a company of dignity if the staff doesn’t act without a moral compass.
 Individuals in the company are interested in their own personal values and opinions, so it’s your responsibility to try and recruit the right kind of individuals.
-Because honesty in business operates both top-down and bottom-up, it would be unfair to ask workers to exhibit a pristine work ethic and make sound business decisions if you don’t have the correct example.
+Because honesty in business operates both top-down and bottom-up, it would be unfair to ask workers to exhibit a pristine work ethic and make sound business decisions if you don’t have the correct example and it will save getting served a unfair dismissal solicitors’ notice.

 As business owners, we find that our personal beliefs often spill over into how we manage workers.
 Your professional honesty and corporate integrity are not the same ones.
 It’s vital that there is dignity in the company as well as honesty and good judgment.
 It needs to be something your team approves of, supports and proudly displays.
 You want to hear what the term “integrity” means to your staff.
 Try to determine if moral compasses match and what the mission of the organization is.